How To Reduce The Appearance Of Stretch Marks During Pregnancy

 As much as we wish stretch marks would go away with the snap of our fingers, that’s not quite how it works.

 Take steps toward eliminating the stretch marks you developed during pregnancy, but remember to be patient!
 Even with the best of treatments, they won’t disappear overnight.

 Natural Skin Care During Pregnancy

-We’ve given you several tips for preventing and treating stretch marks.
+We’ve given you several tips for treating stretch marks.
 But these pesky lines are just one of the changes your skin undergoes during pregnancy.
 And skin care is much more than only taking care of stretch marks!

 You may notice that your skin is drier than it’s ever been.
 You can blame pregnancy hormones for this.